 We’ve got six tips on how to successfully pivot your nonprofit amidst modern twists and turns, featuring examples of our nonprofit partners that pulled off spectacular pivots of their own.
 Their stories will inspire you to look for opportunities that help your organization improve effectiveness, serve more people and thrive.

-Example: If Covid-19 taught us anything, it’s that diversifying products and services is a must.
+Example: The disruption of Covid-19 showed that diversifying products and services is a must.
 When the pandemic forced the world online, our partner Project Helping had the infrastructure and programs in place to continue facilitating meaningful volunteer experiences from home.
 Their Kynd Kits create volunteer projects in a box, with everything needed to do meaningful work delivered to your door.
 By having remote capabilities already in place, they were able to quickly and exponentially increase the number of people they could reach and lives they could impact.

 When Covid shut down their in-person volunteer events, Project Helping shifted focus toward their Kynd Kits and became the leader of virtual volunteer experiences.
 So far this year, Project Helping has generated over $1 million in Kynd Kit sales, surpassing their 2020 revenue to date by over 500 percent.

 Example: Big Green is a nonprofit organization that builds Learning Gardens in schools around the country, reaching over 300,000 students each day.
 When Covid-19 closed schools in 2020, they pivoted in a big way by launching Big Green At Home, which provides at-home resources, virtual curricula and Garden Kits to ensure students could continue to learn and grow their own food.